 Although the existing bridge structures located at the interchange of Hwy.
 67 and Hwy.
 412 were evaluated for the presence of bat use (i.e., guano or oil staining), no evidence of bat use was observed during the March 2021 site reconnaissance.
-No other bridges are located within the study area; however, one large quadruple reinforced concrete box (RCB) culvert is located within the Alternative 3 ROW east of Knobel that provides suitable summer roosting habitat.
-Due to high water at the time of the site reconnaissance visit, internal inspection of the cells was not achievable.
+Another small span bridge on Hwy.
+67 is located within the Alternative 2 and 3 ROW west of Corning.
+No other bridges are located within the study area; however, one large quadruple reinforced concrete box (RCB) culvert is located within the Alternative 3 ROW east of Knobel, a culvert on Hwy 34 within the Alternative 2 ROW, and a culvert on County Road 278 within the Alternative C ROW provide suitable summer roosting habitat.
+Due to high water at the time of the site reconnaissance visit, internal inspection of the culverts was not achievable.
 Figure 24 provides an example of a bridge joint that would provide suitable bat summer roosting habitat.